-One of the ways we provide financial support to organisations and individuals is through our Small Grants Programme.
+One of the ways we provide this financial support is through our Small Grants Programme.

 Level of funding